Tyne and Wear · Private rented sector

 Sunderland landlord FAQs

 Yes.
-Sunderland is in England and all Renters' Rights Act 2025 provisions apply from 1 May 2026 — abolition of Section 21, Periodic Assured Tenancy Agreements for all new lettings, Section 13 rent increases only (one per 12 months, 2 months' notice on Form 4A), Awaab's Law hazard response timeframes, and the Information Sheet for existing tenants (deadline 31 May 2026).
+Sunderland is in England (Tyne and Wear) and all Renters' Rights Act 2025 provisions apply from 1 May 2026.
+This includes Section 21 abolition, Periodic Assured Tenancy Agreements for all new lets, Section 13 rent increases via Form 4A, Awaab's Law damp and mould response obligations, and civil penalties up to £40,000.
+Sunderland City Council's selective licensing requirements continue to apply in designated wards.